Safeguarding (Child Protection) Policy

 - acts as a source of support, advice and expertise to staff on matters of safeguarding;

 - liaises with a student’s school to highlight any non-urgent concerns which may require investigation or follow up at a later date;

 - can refer cases of suspected abuse to Children’s Services and other external agencies (including the Disclosure & Barring Service and the Police), where appropriate;

-- will monitor absence patterns of children and will judge if action is required under the missing child guidance (see section 13); and
+- will monitor absence patterns of children and will judge if action is required; and

 - will log any accidents or injuries that occur during any sessions.